-- 1) Assist students with administrative questions, documents and submitting theses and dissertations: - 2) Prepare material for consideration and action by the department graduate faculty or Associate Department Head for Graduate Programs; - 3) Recruit the highest quality graduate students; - 4) Review applications for admission to graduate study; and - 5) Administer the Ph.D.
+- 1) Assist students with administrative questions, documents and submitting theses and dissertations; - Prepare material for consideration and action by the department graduate faculty or Associate Department Head for Graduate Programs; - 3) Recruit the highest quality graduate students; - 4) Review applications for admission to graduate study; and - 5) Administer the Ph.D.
 Qualifying Examination.

-The Graduate Programs Office is guided and assisted in these duties by several faculty committees including the Seminars and Graduate Policy Committee, the Graduate Admissions Committee, the Graduate Student Recruiting and Support Committee and the Ph.D.
-Qualifying Exam Committees.
+The Graduate Programs Office is guided and assisted in these duties by several faculty committees.
 Committee members are appointed by the Department Head, Professor Mary Frecker.